Bloomberg Climate Hope inspires The Carbon Path

 What is The Carbon Path?

-The Carbon Path is an interactive communications project that educates visitors about the impacts of climate change in their normal lives.
+The Carbon Path is an interactive garden experience that educates visitors about the impacts of climate change in their normal lives.

 The Carbon Path consists of four interconnected geodesic domes which contain four garden worlds displaying the impact of a temperature rise of 1, 2, 3 and 4o Celsius on the natural environment.

 Visitors will be transported through a visual, sensory and intellectual experience whilst being invited to take small steps in their personal carbon footprints to help limit rising temperatures.
 The installation will be located in global cities from 2018 to create positive mass engagement with climate change.

 Passers-by will be drawn into this unique and visually arresting installation during their lunch break or on their way home from work.
 This delivers a personal connection with climate change in their own world rather than via online images of distant ice caps melting or stranded polar bears.